Valheim-Modding/Jotunn/README.md

 3. **Install Jötunn**
 Download from either Nexus/Thunderstore, extract the ZIP, and put the `Jotunn.dll` file inside the `plugins` folder in your Valheim install.

 That's it, launch the game and mod away!
+You can tell it worked by either looking at the console output, or if you see `Jotunn Vx.x.x` in the top-right corner of the main menu.

 ________________